LPD-EPFL/Garfield/pytorch_impl/applications/LEARN_ICWTM/README.md

-# LEARN
+# LEARN_ICWTM

-* Fully decentralized setup.
+* Fully decentralized setup, yet with using coordinate-wise trimmed-mean as a GAR.

 * Deployment requires running `trainer.py` on multiple machines.